invicnaper/foremanBrute/README.md

 # foremanBrute
 a script that allows you To bruteForce the login page of Foreman

-This README would normally document whatever steps are necessary to get spotify-dl up and running.
+This README would normally document whatever steps are necessary to get foremanBrute up and running.

 ### What is this repository for? ###